-Fusing the Spine or Any Joint: Usually a Bad Idea
+Fusing the Spine Is Usually a Bad Idea

 This past decade has seen an explosion in the number of fusion surgeries.
 What does this mean?
 The concept is simple.
 If some joint is unstable, you just bolt it together and put bone in the area so the joint becomes immobile solid bone.
 Is this a good idea?
-Think about the fact that your body is a finely tuned machine where millimeters of extra or lack of motion can cause problems.
+Think about the fact that your body is a finely tuned machine where millimeters of extra motion or lack of motion can cause problems.
 Now think about what would happen if I made a joint not move at all.
-It wouldn't be long before the joints above and below would begin to wear out from the extra pressure, as after all, the forces have to go somewhere.
+It wouldn't be long before the joints above and below would begin to wear out from the extra pressure as, after all, the forces have to go somewhere.

-The most common fusion surgeries are in the spine, ankle, and wrist.
 Spinal fusion surgeries are associated with a myriad of complications and problems.
 In addition, as you might imagine, the joints and discs above and below the surgical site that's fused get fried very quickly.
-This means a patient can spend a lifetime chasing the next level as it degenerates faster because of the fusion.
-While I have seen a handful of patients in my career who really need and would benefit from spinal fusion, these patients, in my opinion, represent only about 5% of all of the patients who are currently being fused in the United States.
-In fact, regrettably, treating the chronic pain suffered by spinal fusion patients could keep a pain management doctor in any community busy full time.
+This means a patient can spend a lifetime chasing the next level as it degenerates faster because of the spinal fusion-this is called adjacent segment degeneration (ASD).

+While I have seen a handful of patients, in my career, who really need and would benefit from spinal fusion, these patients, in my opinion, represent only about 5% of all the patients who are currently being fused in the United States.
+In fact, regrettably, treating the chronic pain suffered by spinal-fusion patients could keep a pain-management doctor in any community busy full time.